-The Philadelphia Historical Commission's architecture committee voted unanimously to reject a five-story apartment development across the street from the Chestnut Hill Hotel.
+In a unanimous decision, the Philadelphia Historical Commission's architectural committee voted on Tuesday to deny approval for a proposed apartment development at 8226 Germantown Avenue, directly across from the Chestnut Hill Hotel.

 This item is available in full to subscribers.